-Asian shares tumble: SKorea’s Kospi drops 9%, Hong Kong 4%
+Asian shares tumble: SKorea’s Kospi drops 7%, Tokyo 1%

-BANGKOK (AP) — Shares in Asia failed to hold onto opening gains on Thursday, skidding further after the latest selloff on Wall Street.
+BANGKOK (AP) — Shares in Asia tumbled further on Thursday after the Dow industrials plunged 6.3% despite more government help for economies reeling from virus outbreaks.

-Stocks fell in Tokyo, and all other Asian markets on Thursday.
-Share prices have been sinking as investors shift to cash as fears of a prolonged coronavirus-induced recession take hold.
+Stocks fell in Tokyo and almost all other Asian markets as investors rushed to convert holdings to cash, bracing for a prolonged coronavirus-induced recession.

 “It’s amazing how desensitized we’ve become to central banks’ dropping huge numbers and massive amounts of cash in the markets’ laps,” Stephen Innes of AxiCorp said in a commentary.